soliloquy-data/Amazon_Returns_Risk_Analysis/README.md

 ---

 ### ⚙️ Technical Notes
-- Synthetic dataset mimics refund case data from Amazon programs
+- Synthetic dataset mimics refund and return case patterns inspired by large-scale e-commerce operations
+- Program names (e.g., SAFE-T, OP, OTC) are used as illustrative placeholders for generic workflows
 - All metrics computed using SQL-based logic and pandas transformations
 - Excel dashboard linked via exported CSVs (auto-refresh enabled)

 ---

 ### 🚀 Results & Application
-This project replicates real-world **fraud analytics and risk reporting workflows** in Amazon operations, combining data engineering (SQL + pandas) with business intelligence (Excel dashboards).
+This project replicates **fraud analytics and risk reporting workflows** commonly found in large e-commerce reimbursement operations.
-It demonstrates KPI automation, operational risk segmentation, and insight delivery for fraud prevention teams.
+It demonstrates the integration of **data engineering (SQL + pandas)** with **business intelligence (Excel dashboards)** to enable KPI automation, operational risk segmentation, and policy-impact tracking.

 ---

+> **Disclaimer:**
-> **Disclaimer:** This project uses synthetic data and simulated workflows inspired by general industry processes.
+> This project uses synthetic data and simulated workflows inspired by real-world e-commerce reimbursement operations.
 > It is not affiliated with, endorsed by, or sponsored by Amazon.
-I hold no rights to Amazon intellectual property.
+> All identifiers, program names, and claim types are illustrative and created solely for demonstration.